guysqr/release-machine-workshop/prerequisites.md

 Python AWS CDK applications require Python 3.6 or later.

-Mac users should use Homebrew to install Python3, a Linux-style package manager for Mac OS X.
+Mac users should follow this link that discusses how to [use Homebrew to install Python3](https://installpython3.com/mac/).

 Windows users can download a compatible version at [python.org](https://python.org).